texhex/SQLSimplePS/README.md

 Execute only returns an array of single values that were returned by SQL Server (it uses ExecuteScalar() internally).

-If you want to query the database, use the Query() command which returns a hash table:
+If you want to query the database, use the Query() command which returns a hash table.
+In case you are new to hash tables, please see [this excellent blog post by Kevin Marquette](https://kevinmarquette.github.io/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/).
 ```powershelll
 using module .\SQLSimplePS.psm1